-Separate academic and nonacademic misconduct hearing committees are appointed by the chancellor or designee and include faculty, academic staff, and student members.
+Nonacademic misconduct hearing committees are appointed by the chancellor or designee and include faculty, academic staff, and student members.
 Members are nominated for appointment by their respective governing bodies.
 The Faculty Senate nominates Faculty, the Academic Staff Assembly nominates Academic Staff, and the Associated Students of Madison nominates students.
 Appointments to the panel vary in length of time and are typically 1-3 years.
-The committee for a specific case is composed of at least three members with at least one student member.
-Committee members for all academic misconduct and non-academic misconduct are trained on various topics, including but not limited to UWS Chapters 17 and 18, the hearing outline, weighing information, assessing credibility, confidentiality, and recusal.
-Committees that hear cases regarding sexual assault, domestic violence, dating violence and/or stalking are required to attend a sensitive-case training on an annual basis led by a forensic nurse.
-The training is trauma informed and covers victim response, sensitive interviewing of victims of sexual violence, consent, the role alcohol and other drugs can play in obtaining and giving consent, and the "preponderance of the evidence" standard.
+The committee for a specific case is composed of at least three members with at least one student member, and one staff member of OSCCS.
+Committee members for non-academic misconduct are trained on various topics, including but not limited to UWS Chapters 17 and 18, the hearing outline, weighing information, assessing credibility, confidentiality, and recusal.
+Committees that hear cases regarding sexual assault, domestic violence, dating violence, stalking and/or sexual exploitation are required to attend subject-matter training on an annual basis.

-The Office of Student Conduct and Community Standards will take action to schedule the hearing, typically within 15 days of the completion of the Assistant Dean/Associate Director's receipt of the student-respondent's request for a hearing.
-The hearing itself is typically scheduled within 45 days of the completion of the Assistant Dean/Associate Director's receipt of the student-respondent's request for a hearing.
-No less than 5 days before the hearing, the Office of Student Conduct and Community Standards provides to the hearing committee, in writing, a full explanation of the facts upon which the determination of misconduct was based, and also provides the respondent and complainant with access to or copies of the investigating officer's and Assistant Dean/Associate Director's explanation, together with any other materials provided to the committee by the complainant and respondent.
+OSCCS will take action to schedule the hearing, typically within 15 days of the distribution of the Final Investigative Report to the parties.
+The hearing itself is typically scheduled within 45 days of the same.
+No less than 10 days before the hearing, the hearing committee will be provided in writing, the Final Investigative Report along with any additional materials provided by the parties.
 Information about the complainant or respondent's past disciplinary history, if any, will not be shared with the opposite party unless permitted by the Family Educational Rights and Privacy Act (FERPA).

 In any hearing (whether by student request or automatically scheduled) the complainant and the respondent maintain the right to be accompanied by a support person, including the right to be advised by counsel at their own expense, the right to question witnesses, and the right to obtain a copy of the audio recording of the hearing.
-As per Chapter UWS 17.12(4)(b), at all times, the student respondent shall have the opportunity to hear and respond to the information presented against them and be afforded the opportunity to present questions to adverse witnesses, including the complainant if the complainant testifies at the hearing.
-Hearing procedures may be modified to allow the complainant to provide information in a manner that prevents a hostile environment.
-Such modifications may include, but are not limited to, having the complainant and respondent pose questions to each other through their respective advisors or through the hearing committee.
+As per Chapter UWS 17.12(4)(b), at all times, the student respondent shall have the opportunity to hear and respond to the information presented against them.
+Both parties will be afforded the opportunity to present questions to adverse witnesses, including the other party if they choose to submit to cross-examination.
+Only the parties' advisors may conduct cross-examination on the behalf of the party; the parties cannot do so personally.
+If a party does not have an advisor to conduct cross-examination, the university will provide one.

-Witnesses may address a hearing committee and the hearing committee may limit the number of character witnesses permitted to address the committee.
-A support person is permitted to speak at the hearing only if the sanction recommended is suspension, expulsion, or if there is a concurrent criminal case.
 The committee determines, by majority vote, whether or not the respondent is responsible for violating the code of conduct based on a preponderance of the evidence standard.